maayan-t8/markdown-site/content/blog/about-this-blog.md

 1. Fork the repo
 2. Run `npx convex dev` to set up your backend
-3. Run `npm run sync` to upload posts
+3. Run `npm run sync` to upload posts (development) or `npm run sync:prod` (production)
 4. Deploy to Netlify

+**Development vs Production:** Use `npm run sync` when testing locally against your dev Convex deployment.
+Use `npm run sync:prod` when deploying content to your live production site.

 Read the [setup guide](/setup-guide) for detailed steps.